 Of course, hundreds of BPO companies that focus on delivering volume-based work will continue to prosper as the demand for low-cost customer service and tech support people services has not abated yet.
 But, the game has changed for some.

-Companies that need a hundred or more people to work the phones to generate leads or to close as many sales as they can will continue their partnerships with offshore outsourcing companies.
+Many companies need a hundred or more people to work the phones to generate leads or to close as many sales as they can.
+These firms will continue to build partnerships with offshore outsourcing companies.
 Do you need a hundred telemarketers or customer support representatives?
 These BPO companies can recruit and train people en masse, and charge you per batch of employees they successfully retained after six months.

 This does not seem to be a sustainable model of outsourcing.
 Some jobs, such as email and chat support, can be outsourced to Artificial Intelligence (AI) trained to spit out human-like responses to certain questions.

 It’s been predicted that millions of workers in Southeast Asia could lose their jobs to automation in the next 20 years.
 Labor arbitrage has been reduced.
 The gap between the wages paid to employees of outsourcing companies and the salaries received by onshore workers seems smaller compared to the income gap 10 years ago.

 Offshore workers receive higher incomes now that they have more leverage in providing technically skilled work for their stateside employers.
 This reduces global labor arbitrage and shifts the purpose of offshoring from taking advantage of low-cost labor to harnessing the more valuable skills of a larger talent pool.

 Advanced AI may affect the way the global outsourcing industry functions in the future, but the presence of robotic process automation or RPA will not eliminate jobs that require human workers.
 For example, an autonomous artificially intelligent machine called Emma may be very capable of writing an article with logical precision, but as Sarah O’Connor quickly discovered Emma has some flaws: